Are you one of those product managers who still use spreadsheets, text documents, Photoshop mockups and PowerPoint presentations?

 These analytical tools allow you to see heat maps that mark the areas with better visitor interaction, and to know how users behave when visiting a web or app, where they click or scroll, how long they stay on each page, and when and why they leave the web or app.

 The more complete the analytical tool used by the product management team, the more information can be extracted from the project, such as the behavior of users that use different types of devices (computer, tablet or smartphone), and by segmentation groups.

 Google Analytics is the number 1 option, available to all audiences, but to obtain truly professional and real-time analysis, a product management team should be equipped with tools for specific product analysis such as Qualaroo, Mixpanel or Kissmetrics.

-All these management tools can help you a lot in your daily tasks, but sure that PIM will make the most of your product information management.
-Try absolutely free, how this magic system brings efficiency to your team work.
+All these product management tools can help you a lot in your daily tasks, but we are sure that PIM will make the most of your product information management.
+Try now for free, how this magic system brings efficiency to your team work.
 Enjoy it!